Do you love big colorful cells? Then this tutorial is for you! You will learn how to get big cells in acrylic pour paintings.

 Even if you don't use the recipe mentioned previously, you'll still be able to create acrylic pouring cells with almost any pouring medium recipe as long as you follow these important steps:

 - Don't use too much silicone in your paint mix.
-Just add 1 drop/1 oz of paint mix in the colors where you want your cells to appear.
+Just add 2-3 drops/1 oz of paint mix in the colors where you want your cells to appear.